RCMP funeral service eulogy delivered by Steve Dolling, 28 Dec 2006.

 the stories of the rides that

-almost didn't end that never started
+almost didn't end

 and especially to laugh